farlee2121/DevEssentialsBlog/_drafts/2021-08-04-TestApi-in-FSharp-revised.md

 }
 ```

+## Library

+These new improvements made the code so general that I split it out into it's own project and put it [up on Github](https://github.com/farlee2121/Expecto.TestApi).

 ## Conclusion

 These insights simplify test api in F# significantly.
 It aligns overall syntax with the host test library (Expecto in my case) and centralize all the tricky bits into a reusable library.